HM Prison Northallerton: Redevelopment

 In April 2015 the 3.4 acre prison site and its buildings were bought by Hambleton District Council for £1.4 million.
 The site is now part of a masterplan for Northallerton which includes the development of new homes, shops, leisure and education facilities.
 During July 2015, the council ran public tours of the prison site.
 Demolition began in October 2016 and was complete by the following summer.
 Of more than a dozen buildings on the prison site, five are listed buildings — these will be retained.
 After the demolitions were complete, archeologists from York Archaeological Trust spent a month excavating on the site.

-Hambleton District Council partnered with York property development company Wykeland Group to form the Central Northallerton Development Company to redevelop the site.
+Hambleton District Council partnered with Hull-based property development company Wykeland Group to form the Central Northallerton Development Company to redevelop the site.
 The new development will be called Treadmills.
 The first phase will be anchored by a 21000 sqft Lidl shop, with 6000 sqft of other retail units and 130 parking spaces.
-Redevelopment work is planned to start in 2018, with the first phase completed by late 2019.
+Redevelopment work was planned to start in 2018, with the first phase completed by late 2019.
+Work on the development continued in 2023.